Dreams (Fleetwood Mac song): Background and composition

 The members of Fleetwood Mac were experiencing emotional upheavals while recording the Rumours album.
-Mick Fleetwood was going through a divorce.
-Christine McVie and John McVie were separating, while Lindsey Buckingham and Stevie Nicks were ending their eight-year relationship.
+Mick Fleetwood was going through a divorce, Christine McVie and John McVie were separating, while Lindsey Buckingham and Stevie Nicks were ending their eight-year relationship.
 "We had to go through this elaborate exercise of denial," explained Buckingham to Blender magazine, "keeping our personal feelings in one corner of the room while trying to be professional in the other."

 Stevie Nicks wrote the song in early 1976 at Record Plant studio in Sausalito, California.
-"One day when I wasn't required in the main studio," remembers Nicks to Blender magazine, "I took a Fender Rhodes piano and went into another studio that was said to belong to Sly Stone, of Sly and the Family Stone.
+"One day when I wasn't required in the main studio," Nicks told Blender magazine.
+"I took a Fender Rhodes piano and went into another studio that was said to belong to Sly Stone, of Sly and the Family Stone.
 It was a black-and-red room, with a sunken pit in the middle where there was a piano, and a big black-velvet bed with Victorian drapes."

 "I sat down on the bed with my keyboard in front of me," continues Nicks.
 "I found a drum pattern, switched my little cassette player on and wrote 'Dreams' in about 10 minutes.
 Right away I liked the fact that I was doing something with a dance beat, because that made it a little unusual for me."

-When Nicks played the song to the rest of the group, "They weren't nuts about it.
-But I said 'Please!
-Please record this song, at least try it.'
-Because the way I play things sometimes... you really have to listen."
-The band recorded it the following day.
-Only a basic track was recorded at Sausalito, with Nicks playing the Rhodes piano and singing.
-Recording assistant Cris Morris remembers how "all (they) kept was the drum track and live vocal from Stevie – the guitars and bass were added later in Los Angeles."
+Nicks recalled that the band was initial unsure about the merits of "Dreams" when they first heard the track.
+At the insistence of Nicks, the band recorded a demo of "Dreams" the following day.
+A basic track was recorded at Sausalito, with Nicks playing the Rhodes piano and singing.
+Cris Morris, who served as a recording assistant for Rumours, remembered that they retained the drum track and Stevie's live vocals from these initial sessions; the guitars and bass were recorded later in Los Angeles.
 Christine McVie described the song as having "just three chords and one note in the left hand" and "boring" when Nicks played a rough version on the piano.
 McVie changed her mind after Buckingham "fashioned three sections out of identical chords, making each section sound completely different.
 He created the impression that there's a thread running through the whole thing."

-Buckingham, in an interview with Nile Rodgers, said "In order to take a song of hers, like 'Dreams', which needed so much construction around it to take those same two chords and make them evolve from section A to section B to section C. And the love and the choice to do the right thing and to have the integrity to do that.
-It comes at a price sometimes, you know?
-It comes at the price of having your defences come up, and sometimes over a period of time, it's hard to get those down."
+Recording

+Producer Ken Caillat made an eight bar drum loop of Fleetwood's drumming to create "deep hypnotic effect".
+Caillat said of the loop that "It's funny, but when people talk about the classic rhythm section of Mick Fleetwood and John McVie and they point to this one song, I'm always amused that they're talking about a drum loop."
+The electric guitars were sent through four different signals: "a direct signal, a miked signal, a signal running from the output of the amp head, and another direct signal from a volume pedal".
+These signals were then panned in stereo, which in producer Richard Dashut's estimation, allowed for the guitars to move across the left and right channels "in a very majestic way".